denczo/monomind/README.md

 JBLASTER is a synthesizer written with ReactJS and Javascript using the Web Audio API.

-In the current version it comes with a touchpad that manipulates the frequency of a chosen waveform as well as the cuttoff frequency of a lowpass filter.
-It also comes with an ADSR envelope.
+In it's current version it comes with a touchpad that manipulates the frequency of a chosen waveform as well as the cuttoff frequency of a lowpass filter.
+It also has an ADSR envelope generator.

 ![alt text](./synth/public/jblaster.jpeg)